 The worst car accident by a driver in recent memory was caused by a driver who used both marijuana and alcohol.
 Driver Diane Schuler killed 8, including 5 children, in the Taconic State Parkway crash in New York on July 26, 2009.
 It appears that the driver was in pain.
 Schuler, three of her nieces, her 2-year old daughter and three men in the oncoming minivan died.
 Schuler used marijuana regularly to deal with insomnia.
 (Insomnia is a condition promoted by medi-pot advocates.)

 Marijuana lobbyists try to portray marijuana customers as single drug users.
-This is an entirely false characterization.
-Mult-substance addiction is the norm today.
-STOP THE LIES!
+Multi-substance addiction is the norm today.

 There are echoes of Levy Thamba’s death in the story of a 16-year-old student in Seattle who jumped to his death after trying marijuana for the first time.
 The Seattle Police Department ruled that the death of Hamza Warsame was an accident.
 He had gone to the 6th floor apartment of an older classmate to work on a project.
 After having marijuana, he became “frantic,” went out on the balcony and fell off the building.